 Proof of Lemma 5.
-Fix any edge $e = \{u, v\} \in E$ .
-To enumerate the (2n + 2)-cycles containing e we will partition them into equivalence classes as follows.
-First we orient all edges of G arbitrarily to get a digraph D. Consider now the two possible traversals of the path $C \setminus \{u, v\}$ , i.e., the one starting at u and the one starting at v.
-For each traversal generate a string in $\{0, 1\}^{2n}$ whose characters correspond to successive vertices of the path, other than the endpoints, and denote whether the corresponding vertex was entered along an edge oriented in agreement (1) or in disagreement (0) with the direction of travel.
-Observe that each of the 2n - 1 edges of C that have no vertex from $\{u, v\}$ will create a 1 in one string and a 0 in the other.
-Therefore, at least one of the two strings will have at least $\lceil (2n - 1)/2 \rceil = n$ ones.
+Fix any edge $e = \{u, v\} \in E$.
+To enumerate the (2n + 2)-cycles containing e, we will partition them into equivalence classes as follows.
+First, we orient all edges of G arbitrarily to get a digraph D. Consider now the two possible traversals of the path $C \setminus \{u, v\}$, i.e., one starting at u and the other starting at v.
+For each traversal, generate a string in $\{0,1\}^{2n}$ whose characters correspond to successive vertices of the path, other than the endpoints, and denote whether the corresponding vertex was entered along an edge oriented in agreement (1) or in disagreement (0) with the direction of travel.
+Observe that each 2n - 1 edge of C that has no vertex from $\{u, v\}$ will create a 1 in one string and a 0 in the other.
+Therefore, at least one of the two strings will have at least $\lceil (2n-1)/2 \rceil = n$ 1's.
 Select that string, breaking ties in favor of the string corresponding to starting at u.
-Then, in the selected string, convert as many of the leftmost 1s as needed to 0s, so that the resulting string has exactly n ones.
+Then, in the selected string, convert as many of the leftmost 1's as needed to 0's, so that the resulting string has exactly n 1's.
 Finally, prepend a single bit to indicate whether the winning traversal started at u or to v.
 The resulting string is the representative of C's equivalence class.
 Clearly, there are at most $2\binom{2n}{n}$ equivalence classes.

-To bound the number of cycles in a class we enumerate the possibilities for the 2n vertices other that u, v, as follows.
-After reading the bit indicating whether the cycles in the class start at u or at v, we interpret each successive character of the representative string to indicate whether we can choose among the outneighbors or among all neighbors of the current vertex.
-By the string's construction, there will be exactly n choices of each kind and, therefore, the total number of choices will be at most $\operatorname{Out}^n \Delta^n$ , where $\operatorname{Out}$ is an upper bound on the out-degree of D.
+To bound the number of cycles in a class, we enumerate the possibilities for the 2n vertices other than u,v as follows.
+After reading the bit indicating whether the cycles in the class start at u or at v, we interpret each successive character of the representative string to indicate whether we can choose from among the out-neighbors or from among all neighbors of the current vertex.
+By the string's construction, there will be exactly n choices of each kind, and therefore the total number of choices will be at most $\operatorname{Out}^n \Delta^n$, where Out is an upper bound on the out-degree of D.

-To conclude the argument we note that since $G \in \mathcal{G}d$ we can direct its edges so that every vertex has out-degree at most d by repeatedly removing any vertex v of current degree at most d (it always exists) and, at the time of removal, orienting its current neighbors away from v.
+To conclude the argument, we note that since $G \in \mathcal{G}d$, we can direct its edges so that every vertex has out-degree at most d by repeatedly removing any vertex v of current degree at most d (it always exists) and, at the time of removal, orienting its current neighbors away from v.